notsomeguygaming/foundryvttmods/notsomeguyFoundryMods.md

     -v10
     - playerlist don't cover controls bar
     - Adjust Control bar.
 Make it scrollable
-    - `will add a scrollable bar on the left side which can be annoying`
+    - `will add a scrollable bar on the left side which can be annoying and may overlap other tools`
 - <span style="background:ivory">![_____](tags/ivory.png)</span>https://foundryvtt.com/packages/super-select
     -v10-11
     - Adds a control toggle that allows working with tokens, tiles and drawings at the same time